Skip to Main Content

 Planning a Visit

-Current booking and hours information for Destillerie Farthofer is leading confirmed directly, as contact details and seasonal opening schedules are not comprehensively published across third-party platforms.
-Given the distillery's size and its position in the specialist craft tier, advance contact is advisable rather than a walk-in approach, particularly during harvest season in autumn when production activity may limit visitor access.
+Booking is recommended, and current opening times should be confirmed directly.
+Advance contact is advisable rather than a walk-in approach, particularly during harvest season in autumn when production activity may limit visitor access.
 The distillery's physical address at Mostviertelpl.
-6, 3362 Öhling, provides the navigation anchor; reaching the area from Vienna takes approximately ninety minutes by car via the A1 motorway toward Amstetten.
+6, 3362 Öhling, is the navigation anchor.

 Comparable Spots, Quickly